sleinen/RARE-web/docs/guides/installation/wedge100bf32/onie-nos-install.md

 * DHCP server that serves IP addresses to
     * the [BMC](https://en.wikipedia.org/wiki/Baseboard_Management_Controller)
-    * and the Main Board CPU (or MBC): Where the Network Operating System will be effectively installed
+    * the management port of the switch on which the Network Operating System will be effectively installed.

 !!! note
     If you can access the BMC through the Wedge 100BF-32 serial console, the DHCP server and Internet connectivity are optional.
-However, the installation process requires at least IP connectivity and that you can get SSH access to Main Board CPU.
-Connectivity to MBC will have to be enabled from BMC.
+However, the installation process requires at least IP connectivity and that you can get SSH access to the switch's control processor.
+Connectivity to the switch will have to be enabled from BMC.

 * Wedge 100BF-32 BMC access either
     * via serial console port
     * or via BMC SSH

 !!! note
-    Please refer to [EdgeCore](https://www.edge-core.com/) documentation regarding BMC and MBC access procedure.
+    Please refer to [EdgeCore](https://www.edge-core.com/) documentation regarding BMC and switch access procedure.

 # Boot into ONIE environment